nivarpwahs/perf-frog/README.md

 2. Install Docker Desktop https://www.docker.com/products/docker-desktop/
 3. Install Dependencies required `pip3 install <dependencies>` list of all the dependencies are present in the requirement.txt file.
 Alternatively one can execute the requirement.txt by running pip3 install -r requirement.txt
 4. Start the docker Desktop
-5. On Terminal perform the following steps to start influxdb and grafana docker run -d \
+5. On Terminal perform the following steps to start influxdb and grafana execute docker run -d \
   --name influxdb \
   --network monitoring \